RKBoss6/BlueWatch/README.md

 Bangle.js info: [https://banglejs.com/](https://banglejs.com/)

+Find the related Bangle.js app that facilitates communications between the Bangle and this app [here](https://banglejs.com/apps/?id=bluewatch)!
+## Quick-start
+1. Open the app
+2. Authorize required permissions for app to work properly
+3. Select your device and follow prompts on-screen
+4. Once device is selected, the app will begin scanning for that device near you.
+Ensure it is turned on, and BLE is powered on for both devices.
+5. The app will initiate device pairing
+6. Once device is paired, you're good to go!

 ## Privacy Policy
 We do not collect, store, use, or sell any user data.
 All data is stored only on-device, and is not sent anywhere else.